 International students enrolled in a US university or college are responsible to obtain their own visa and work permit if accepted to the program.

-All applicants will be notified of their acceptance status by Monday, April 25 or earlier.
+All applicants will be notified of their acceptance status by March 15, 2023.
 Please be patient as we review applications.
 If accepted to the program, you’ll be asked to provide your official transcript.